Generate color noise using Auto-Regressive (AR) model

 Yule Walker Estimation and simulation in Matlab

-If a time series data is assumed to be following an Auto-Regressive (AR(N)) model of given form, the natural tendency is to estimate the model parameters a1,a2,…,aN.
-Least squares method can be applied here to estimate the model parameters but the computations become cumbersome as the order N increases.
-Fortunately, the AR model co-efficients can … Read more
+If a time series data is assumed to be following an Auto-Regressive (\(AR(N)\)) model of given form, the natural tendency is to estimate the model parameters \(a_1,a_2, \cdots, a_N\).
+Least squares method can be applied here to estimate the model parameters but the computations become cumbersome as the order \(N\) increases.
+Fortunately, the AR model … Read more

 Linear-Time-Invariant-System-LTI-system-model

 Key focus: AR, MA & ARMA models express the nature of transfer function of LTI system.
 Understand the basic idea behind those models & know their frequency responses.
-Introduction Signal models are used to analyze stationary univariate time series.
-The goal of signal modeling is to estimate the process from which the desired signal is … Read more
+How do you describe a complex, random signal—like the sound of a human voice or the fluctuating power of a fading channel—using only a few numbers?
+The … Read more